 3.1 All outputs generated by the Platform are AI-assisted drafts only.
-The User is solely responsible for thoroughly reviewing, editing, verifying, fact-checking, and approving all report content before it is used, submitted, or shared with any third party, including NDIS planners, employers, insurers, courts, or clients.
+The User is professionally responsible for thoroughly reviewing, editing, verifying, fact-checking, and approving all report content before it is used, submitted, or shared with any third party, including NDIS planners, employers, insurers, courts, or clients.

 3.4 Capacoty makes no warranty — express, implied, statutory, or otherwise — as to the accuracy, completeness, suitability, fitness for purpose, or clinical appropriateness of any content generated by the Platform.